JuliaLinearAlgebra/BLASBenchmarksGPU.jl/docs/src/index.md

 # BLASBenchmarksGPU

 [BLASBenchmarksGPU](https://github.com/JuliaLinearAlgebra/BLASBenchmarksGPU.jl)
-is a Julia package for benchmarking BLAS libraries on GPUs.
+is a Julia package for benchmarking BLAS libraries on GPU devices.

 The source code for this package is available in the [GitHub repository](https://github.com/JuliaLinearAlgebra/BLASBenchmarksGPU.jl).